kqdtran/info_extraction_i256/README.md

 * Khoa worked on making the test dictionary given the entities and their values.
-Each key in the dictionary is the article ID as in the master dictionary, while each value is another dictionary of entities, which follows the format: {entity_name: entity_value}, e.g. {'city': Berkeley}.
+Each key in the dictionary is the article ID as in the master dictionary, while each value is another dictionary of entities, which follows the format: {entityName: entityValue}, e.g. {'city': Berkeley}.

 He also worked on sending request to the Maluuba API and extracting the response based on the sentences curated by David.
 The result is then compared and contrasted with the test dictionary to determine the accuracy of the API and how well it works on the input data of 400 articles.

-* Both team members contribute to the report, as well as the actual code in terms of debugging and styling.
+* Both team members contribute to the report, and to the general codebase to make sure that we are on the right track.